Frequently Asked Questions

 - any course that has been “converted” by the student into an honors course can be counted towards the required 18 hours of credit.

 To “convert” any course, eligible students must meet with the instructor of the course they would like to “convert” to seek the instructor’s approval.
 After receiving approval, students must complete an honors contract, which includes a brief description of the additional requirement(s) necessary to convert the course.
-The contract must then be signed by the instructor and student and should be returned by the student to the Honors Program by the end of the first week of classes.
-Contracts may be found on the Honors website or picked up in AI 164.
+The contract must then be signed by the instructor and student and should be returned by the student to the Honors Program by the end of the second week of classes.
+Contracts may be found on the Honors website.